frederick-vs-ja/Quuxplusone-blog/_posts/2019-08-26-rosemarys-baby-book.md

 UPDATE, 2020-06-28: When I wrote this post I'd tracked down one page of text to Gillian Tindall's _A Handbook on Witches_ (1965).
-[The Internet Archive has a borrowable copy of _A Handbook on Witches_](https://archive.org/details/lccn_66012995), which has now allowed me to verify that every one of the lines I'd originally credited to "unknown sources" also came from various places in Tindall's book.
+[The Internet Archive has a borrowable copy of _A Handbook on Witches_](https://archive.org/details/lccn_66012995), which has now allowed me to verify that every one of the lines I'd initially credited to "unknown sources" also came from various places in Tindall's book.

 ----